 As a retailer, you want to display your products to their best advantage and where you can draw the most foot traffic.
 The first floor or lower level of a commercial building gives you that exposure.
 A 2nd or 3rd floor is also a good bet if the space has windows facing the street and you can install signage that grabs attention.

-Retail/store space generally has very low loss factors which generally range from 3-10%.
-Manhattan retail space is generally offered in “as is” condition with no landlord work, but landlords often consider offering a cash contribution in the form of discounted rent to sweeten the deal.
+Make sure you understand exactly what you’re getting: Manhattan retail or store space generally has very low loss factors (usable vs. rentable space), which generally range from 3-10%.
+Manhattan retail space is generally leased in “as is” condition with no landlord work, but landlords may consider offering free rent in lieu of construction.

-The price for retail stores is driven strictly by the location.
-Manhattan retail rental rates vary from $75.00 per square foot all the way up to $1,500.
-The higher end of that range is pretty much reserved for ground floor space along the ”Gold Coast” located from 50th Street up to 62nd Street, and from Madison to Fifth Avenue.
-Rents in this highly desirable area start at $600 per square foot.
-Super swank retailers such as Cartier, Barneys, Hermes, Bergdorf Goodman, Fortunoff and Dolce and Gabbana have stores on the Gold Coast.
+The rent for retail stores is driven strictly by the location.
+Manhattan retail rental rates vary from $75.00 per square foot all the way up to $2,000.
+The higher end of that range is mainly reserved for ground floor space along the ”Gold Coast” located from 50th Street up to 62nd Street, and from Madison to Fifth Avenue.
+Rents in this highly desirable area start at $600per square foot.
+Chic retailers such as Cartier, Barneys, Hermes, Bergdorf Goodman, Fortunoff and Dolce and Gabbana have stores on the Gold Coast.